rNLKJA/UoM-DS-2019-2024/README.md

 # Data Science Undergrad to Master

 This repository store that everything I learned from [UoM](https://www.unimelb.edu.au/) and other online sources from 2019 to 2024.
 For me, this is more like a revision notes / cheatsheet for my future data science releated career.

 If you notice something not so clear or errors or contents that confusing to other audiences, just start a issue and let's see what we can improve on it.
 Also, if there is a better way for categorisation, don't be hesitate starting a new issue!
 Let's make others life more easier!

+One thing I like to mention is although I will try to paraphrase every concept in my own words, sometimes I will directly copy past the concept from others work.
+You can always find the original page just follow the reference page.
+Maybe the original content could give you a better understanding.

 ## Notebooks
 ### Table of Contents